ifatess/ruotonggao/gender.md

     win.<br><br><strong>Genre</strong><br>quiz game, 2-player game, board game, flight chess<br><br><strong>Gameplay</strong><br>1.
-Similar to the flying chess mode: roll a dice at the starting point, one should answer the corresponding question when stopping in a certain frame.<br>"
+Similar to the flying chess mode: roll a dice at the starting point, one should answer the corresponding question when stopping in a certain frame.<br>2.
+Three kinds of questions:<br>1/.
+Red frame: press a position of the doll and say the adverse reaction there.<br>2/.
+Green
+    frame: introduce a commonly used drug.<br>3/.
+Blue frame: change sanitary napkins for dolls.<br>3.
+Each zone represents a different time period of menstruation."
   media:
     image: "/uploads/2020/12/23/16-1.png"
     alt_text: ''